FirelightWP/easy-fancybox/readme.txt

 See [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) for an impression on how images and YouTube movies will be presented on your site as soon as you have installed and (network) activated this simple plugin.

 See [FAQ's](http://wordpress.org/extend/plugins/easy-fancybox/faq/) for instructions to manage YouTube, Dailymotion and Vimeo movies (and similar services) and tips to make inline content display in a FancyBox overlay.
-Subscribe to [4Visions](http://4visions.nl/rss/) for tips on how to get a high degree of control over what will be shown in a FancyBox overlay on your website.
+Subscribe to [4Visions](http://4visions.nl/tag/easy-fancybox/feed/) for tips on how to get a high degree of control over what will be shown in a FancyBox overlay on your website.

+Get support on the [Easy FancyBox web page](http://4visions.nl/en/wordpress-plugins/easy-fancybox/) or [WordPress forum](http://wordpress.org/tags/easy-fancybox?forum_id=10).

 Visit [FancyBox](http://fancybox.net/) for more information, examples and the FancyBox Support Forum.
 Please consider a DONATION for continued development of the FancyBox project.